UCF-SST-Lab/AVOID-Autonomous-Vehicle-Operation-Incident-Dataset/README.md

 ### News / Social Media(35):
 >Data were obited and collected from differernt websit and app

-Country  |   Number of Collision from News |  Number of Collision From Video :-------------------------:|:-------------------------:|:-------------------------:
+Country  |   Number of Collision from News |  Number of Collision Video :-------------------------:|:-------------------------:|:-------------------------:
 China | 52 | 20
-Europe | 0 |0

 ## Citation